stemey/baucis/README.md

       options: { limit: 1 }
     }, ... ]

+It is not permitted to use the `select` option of `populate` with a `+path`.
+This allows you to deselect paths at the schema level using `select: false` in the path definition.
+The client will not be able to select paths deselected in this way, but your server middleware may select these fields as usual using `query.select`.

 See the Mongoose [population documentation](http://mongoosejs.com/docs/populate.html) for more information.

 `skip` and `limit` are available as well, typically used for paging: